-As mentioned above, patients with symptomatic angina who undergo CABG can have greatly improved outcomes.
+As mentioned above, patients with symptomatic angina who undergo coronary artery bypass graft surgery (CABG) can have greatly improved outcomes.

 There are a number of factors that influence the long-term outcome of a patient that has undergone CABG.
 One of these is how patent, or open, the graft remains over time.
-If the grafts do not remain open, an angioplasty or another operation may be needed.
+If the grafts do not remain open, stent placement or another operation may be needed.
 The choice of graft, as discussed above, can greatly influence the need for reoperation.

 Angina after surgery — About 95 percent of people who have narrowing of several arteries have improvement or complete relief of their angina immediately after surgery.
 About 85 to 90 percent of people remain angina-free at one to three years after surgery, and about 75 percent of people remain angina-free or free of major coronary events at five years after surgery.